 Other natural cleaners

+Borax is used for cleaning, while boric acid is used as an insecticide.
 Borax should not be ingested by pets, and it's safest to keep it away from them at all times.
-However, borax should not be confused with boric acid, which is highly toxic to pets.
+However, borax should not be confused with boric acid, which is also highly toxic to pets.